haotien91/HPC-II-24_Week03-Container/README.md

 - Remember to handle the model file paths correctly
 - Think about security best practices
 - Consider using environment variables for configuration
-- Feel free to use ChatGPT, Claude or Gemini.
+- Feel free to use ChatGPT, Claude or Gemini 🥸

 ## Testing Your Container